 AP scores may not be very important in the application process, but after you are admitted they can help you gain college credit if you wish to skip introductory level classes that you might otherwise have to take.
 With sufficient AP scores, you can place out of certain classes, which can help you get into higher level classes faster and graduate sooner, sometimes in less than four years.
 Or, you may have more room for electives instead of general education requirements.

 AP Score Awards

 Finally, if you score high enough on the AP exams, you can get awards that may help in the application process.
-These are the AP Scholar awards, which anyone who receives a score of 3 or above on three or more exams receives.
+These are the AP Scholar awards, which anyone who scores a 3 or above on three or more exams can receive.
 With even higher scores, you can get it “with honor” or “with distinction.”
 The AP Scholar awards are explained in detail in this CollegeVine guide: What Are AP Scholar Awards?
 Unlike the low score, which will not “break” your application, a noted high AP score could contribute positively and “make” your application.
 It can only help you!

 What Matters Most When it Comes To AP Scores

 To summarize, while high AP scores can help your application, low ones will not hurt it in a substantial way, so you should not get too wrapped up in worrying about the details of the scores.